The short answer

 We can begin teaching media literacy from the very beginning

-Dr. Michael said that we can begin teaching media literacy from the very beginning.
+Dr. Rich said that we can begin teaching media literacy from the very beginning.
 If our toddler is watching Sesame Street or Bluey we can talk through scenarios, discuss the character’s emotions, and motivations, and ask questions.

 It’s also important to remember brain development in both how we approach screen time and the conversations we have.
-For example, Dr. Michael pointed out that children under the age of 7-8 aren’t capable of determining persuasive intent—meaning they won’t understand that commercials or sponsored videos are trying to sell them something.
+For example, Dr. Rich pointed out that children under the age of 7-8 aren’t capable of determining persuasive intent—meaning they won’t understand that commercials or sponsored videos are trying to sell them something.

 Media literacy looks different at various ages and stages of development.
 But we can lay the foundation early on.